maxexplorer/ParserProject/README.md

 - **Configure the Scraper:** Adjust parameters and settings for each scraper according to your needs.
 - **Run the Scraper:** Use the interface to initiate scraping tasks and collect data from specified websites.
 - **Manage Data:** Organize, filter, and export the collected data as needed.

+  ## Contributions

+We welcome community contributions!

+## License

+This project is licensed under the MIT License.

+## Contact

+If you have any questions or suggestions, please open an issue or contact us directly.

+Thank you for your interest in the Unified Web Scrapers project!
+Together, we can create a more efficient and convenient way to gather information from the internet.